MarcinOrlowski/laravel-api-response-builder/docs/compatibility.md

 * `[BREAKING/Low]` From release 9.4 onward, `ResponseBuilder` major version number is in sync with `Laravel`'s major version number to show target framework version.
 If you use `Laravel 9` - you'd need `ResponseBuilder v9.*`.
-Version `ResponseBuilder v10.*` would be then your dependency in (future) `Laravel v10` based projects, and so on.
+Version `ResponseBuilder v10.*` would be then your dependency in `Laravel v10` based projects, and so on.
 Also, due to limited time and funds I am having to maintain this project, only the most recent Laravel version will be officially supported.
 The same applies to PHP version requirement.
-Starting from v9.5, `ResponseBuilder` requires exactly the same PHP version `Laravel` do, even if technically still should work perfect on older versions too.
+Starting from v9.4, `ResponseBuilder` requires exactly the same PHP version `Laravel` do, even if technically still should work perfect on older versions too.
 That should pose no real problem for you as `ResponseBuilder` has solid and stable code base and you should be able to easily backport future new features to older versions rather easily.
-* `[BREAKING/Low]` Due to introduction of `ApiResponse` data class `assertValidResponse()` method is removed.
+* `[BREAKING/Low]` Due to introduction of `ApiResponse` data class `assertValidResponse()` testing helper method is removed.

 ## v9 ##